“The best way to predict your future is to create it.”

 Recipes will make readers stick to your blog.
 Content is valuable, but I think it comes in the third place.

 Food photography book:

 Have you been researching how to take good food photos and how to use your SLR and understand its functionality?.
 If you are, then you should get this food photography book from Lindsay of pinch of yum.
 Lighting, camera angles, White balance along with other setting and techniques are explained with different images, and it’s straightforward to understand.
 Believe me, my food photos improved tremendously after reading this book.
 Also, food gawker and tastespotting (photo sharing websites) started accepting my pictures more often.
-Foodgawker and tastespotting are one of best food photo sharing sites, and it brings you a tremendous amount of traffic.
+Foodgawker and tastespotting are one of the best food photo sharing sites, and it brings you a tremendous amount of traffic.

 Plugins are tools used to manage your site.
 Here is a list of plugins I use.

 Blogging is fun and its constant learning.
 So keep doing your research and finally don’t let other established blogs intimidate you.
-Everyone started with few readers and page views.
+Everyone started with a few readers and page views.

 Will be posting how to generate income through blogging in the next couple of weeks.